vinsinga/WritingPortfolio/reflections.md

 To me, writing that particular essay was the pinnacle of my course experience.
 I applied almost all of the techniques that we learned in a very short time, pushed by my own desire to finish the pursuit of an organic inspiration.

 Truly, I am very happy with the work that I have done in this course and with all of the things that I have learned while doing it.
+I believe that I have written wonderful writing and that I am much better prepared today for school and life than I was a semester ago.
+This course was a journey.
+This portfolio is representative of that journey.